Farm Stress and Suicide Prevention Trainings

 Rural Farm Stress Summit - March 20, 2023 (tentative date)

 The Georgia Farm Stress Summit will build on the work of that summit by bringing together Georgians interested in farm stress for a 1-day summit in Tifton, Georgia with the goals of sharing ideas and resources and planning for expanded collaboration around issues related to farm stress.
 The specific focus and content of the summit will be decided collaboratively by the FRSAN Georgia team, UGA Extension representatives, Georgia Department of Behavioral Health and Developmental Disabilities, Georgia Department of Agriculture representatives, farmers, and community professionals who support farmers and farm families.
 More information on how to register is coming soon!

 Invest in yourself!
-The AgrileadHer™ conference is created for every woman who is passionate about agriculture and food, whether you are a university student studying agriculture, producer, entrepreneur, representative of a grower association, or corporate agribusiness.
-Register for the 2022 virtual conference today and get inspired to make a difference in your career.
+The AgrileadHer™ conference is created for every woman who is passionate about agriculture and food, whether you are a university student studying agriculture, a producer, an entrepreneur, a representative of a grower association, or corporate agribusiness.
+Dates to be posted soon. www.agrileadher.com